 Richard Bland Lee sold Sully in 1811.
 Financial reverses played a part in the decision, and it is likely, too, that Elizabeth Lee cared more for the advantages of city life for herself and her children.
 At the same time, her husband was drawn to offices of public service which kept him away from his country estate.
 For whatever reasons, Sully was offered for sale and quickly sold to a cousin, Francis Lightfoot Lee.

-Richard's 1787 inheritance from his father included land, livestock and the ownership of 29 slaves.
+Richard's 1787 inheritance from his father included land, livestock and the ownership of 29 enslaved people.
 Among them were Sam, the blacksmith; John, a manservant; Prue, the mother of several children; Thornton, a male cook; and Caine and Eave, who had lived and worked at Sully since 1746.
-These black men and women, along with four tenants, provided the essential labor and artisan skills upon which the family depended.
+These men and women, along with four tenants, provided the essential labor and artisan skills upon which the family depended.
 Their activities encompassed every aspect of operating the farm.

 A smokehouse and its twin, a small square building whose original purpose and location are still unknown, stand at opposite ends of Sully house.
 In the smokehouse, meats were hung overhead to cure on wooden pegs that are still visible.

-Additional structures supporting farm activities and the quarters that housed the slave community would have been an integral part of the Sully landscape.
+Additional structures supporting farm activities and the quarters that housed the enslaved community would have been an integral part of the Sully landscape.
 In 1794, Stephen Collins described slave "huts... as different from such as I have sen for that purpose in the lower part of Virginia..."
 Based on available data, archaeologists have determined that one slave quarter was located approximately 300 yards from the main house adjacent to the farm building area and near the south lane bridge that crossed Cain's Branch.

 Other Sully Owners